How to Tell if Brake Booster or Master Cylinder is Bad?

 When the air bubbles enter the brake lines via the master cylinder, it reduces the pressure that causes the brake to apply very softly.
 This situation immediately calls for the inspection of the valve (responsible for removing the excess air bubbles inside the system).
 Or else, the problem of vehicle stopping at a longer distance, after the brake is applied, would continue.

 When the diaphragm inside the brake booster fails, it allows the excess vacuum to enter the system from the engine.
-As a result, when the brake is pressed, the engine stalls, which can later cause issues that, are more serious.
+As a result, when the brake is pressed, the engine stalls or has a rough idle which can later cause issues that are more serious.

 Therefore, before you encounter any event of a brake failure, it is better to take your vehicle to the nearest trained professional.

-If you have to exert extra pressure on the brake pedal then, there are chances that the master cylinder has the air inside them, which is further causing leakage of fluid.
+If you have to exert extra pressure on the brake pedal then, there are chances that the master cylinder has the air inside it, which is further causing leakage of fluid.

 Or, if the brake pedal is depressing itself then, this means that the heated brake fluid is not able to expand.
-Because of which, it causes extra pressure on the brake lines.
+Because of this, it causes extra pressure on the brake lines.

-The rubber seal on the master cylinder wears out with the time.
+The rubber seals used in the hydraulic system not only help keep the brake fluid from coming out but they also prevent dirt and debris from mixing with the brake fluid.
+The rubber seal on the master cylinder wears out with time.
 And, if these seals are not replaced timely, they may contaminate the brake fluid.
 Thus, causing the pedal to get soft and doughy or slowly sinking to the floor.

 After knowing how to tell if brake booster or master cylinder is bad, it is the responsibility of the driver to keep a check on the brake system of the car.
-And in case, you locate any of the above symptoms with your car, it’s better to take it to the expert mechanics.
+And in case you locate any of the above symptoms with your car, it’s better to take it to the expert mechanic.